COALVILLE THEATRE FESTIVAL

 The production will be staged at Coalville Football Club, which is celebrating its centenary year.
 This connects strongly with the recent success of Coalville Town Women, who went unbeaten to win the Women’s Senior Leicestershire League last season, secured their first FA Cup qualifying win, and now compete at Tier 6—an inspiring continuation of the club’s legacy. -

-WORKING TITLE : YOUTH
+WORKING TITLE : YOU MATTER HERE

 -

-WORKING TITLE : PALITOY
+WORKING TITLE : LAST SHIFT

 -